lodemo/sideycards/README.md

 SideyCards is a very simple jekyll theme based on [Sidey](https://github.com/ronv/sidey).
 Template for my personal webpage.

-Main difference to the original Sidey is the introduction of Cards for the post preview.
+Main difference to Sidey is the introduction of Cards for the post previews.
 Addtionally SEO optimizations are removed and Robots.txt is configured *against* search engine scraping.

 ### Features